jhpyle/docassemble/_docs/documents.md

 through this process _before_ you [generate] the `attachment` statement for filling fields in the PDF file.

+While it is legal for a PDF file to contain more than one field with the same name, please note that **docassemble** is unable to populate such fields.
+You must give each field in your PDF file a unique name.

 When writing the values of the fields, you can use [Mako], but not [Markdown].
 If you use [Markdown], it will be interpreted literally.
 Checkbox fields will be checked if and only if the value evaluates to